k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: fixedness knowledge preventing merging of supermaterials
 - Fix: a couple cases of bracers preventing wielding bimanual weapons
 - Restore auto-suppression of some dangerous attacks
+- Fix: crash when examining discoveries with '`' in certain cases